How to Setup a HTTPS Node JS Server on Amazon EC2

 Click the Create records in Route 53

-At the validation method, choose DNS validation, and click Create a record in Route 53, so it will create an HTTPS record into route 53.
+At the validation method, choose DNS validation and click Create a record in Route 53, so it will create an HTTPS record in Route 53.

 Setup AWS Application Load Balancer

-Once the EC2 and SSL/TLS certificates are ready, we can set up an AWS Application load balancer now.
-The reason we use an application load balancer is the SSL certificate, if we want to use an AWS ACM certificate, you can't directly use it for the EC2 instance at this moment.
-You'll have to use either AWS Load Balancer or AWS CloudFront.
-Also, we'll use the Application load balancer to write redirect rules from HTTP to HTTPS, non-www to www.
+Once the EC2 and SSL/TLS certificates are ready, we can set up an AWS Application load balancer.
+The reason we use an application load balancer is for the SSL certificate.
+If we want to use an AWS ACM certificate, you can't directly use it for the EC2 instance at this moment.
+You'll have to use either an AWS Load Balancer or AWS CloudFront.
+Also, we'll use the application load balancer to write redirect rules from HTTP to HTTPS and non-www to www.

 Configure AWS Application Load Balancer

-Go to EC2 and click the Load Balancers section, click to create Application Load Balancer.
-Enter following at the configure load balancer window.
+Go to EC2 and click the Load Balancers section, then click to create an Application Load Balancer.
+Enter the following in the configure load balancer window:

 - Enter a name for this application load balancer